Chris Froome crashes, will miss Tour de France

 ROANNE, France (AP) — Four-time Tour de France champion Chris Froome will miss this year’s race after a “bad crash” in training on Wednesday.

-Team INEOS leader Dave Brailsford said Froome sustained a suspected fractured femur in a 60 kph (40 mph) crash.
+Team INEOS leader Dave Brailsford said Froome sustained a suspected fractured femur in a 40 mile-per-hour crash.

 The British rider was being airlifted to a hospital, Brailsford said at the Criterium du Dauphine race in southeastern France.